In Her Shell

 Love,

-i actually made it publicly available. im chat at the bottom? i don't know what you are talking about. pour sugar? i'm not sure what you are referring to...
+Momi actually made it publicly available. im chat at the bottom? i don't know what you are talking about. pour sugar? i'm not sure what you are referring to...

-i'm keenly aware of that, as i always have been of packing things like underwear and socks. which will never stop you from reminding me to pack them anyway.
+now you need to be careful what you write about other people, especially your boss. the internet is basically forever. i'm keenly aware of that, as i always have been of packing things like underwear and socks. which will never stop you from reminding me to pack them anyway.

 actually, I once went on a business trip to Atlanta and when I unpacked at the hotel realized I forgot to bring a change of underwear.
 Luckily the hotel and meeting were in the middle of downtown.
 I had to run out to the nearest department store and buy some underwear. :-)